-The Company is a small ASX listed company that currently has approximately 1377 investors.
+The Company is a small ASX listed company that currently has approximately 1417 investors.
 The Company has reviewed and considered whether technology can be used to enable greater investor meeting participation but believes that given the small number of investors (the majority of which are based in Australia), the traditional method of holding meetings is satisfactory.
 As such, the Company does not have any policies in place to facilitate electronic investor meeting participation at this time and does not follow ASX Corporate Governance Council recommendations in this regard.

-However, with the need to comply with social distancing protocols, the Company is investigating a number of temporary measures to ensure that shareholders can participate in the upcoming 2020 AGM.
+However, with the continuing need to comply with social distancing protocols, the Company will investigate measures to ensure that shareholders can adequately participate in the upcoming 2021 AGM.